stephenmuss/django-ios-notifications/README.md

 You then need to add `ios_notifications` to `INSTALLED_APPS` in your settings file.

-The minimum Django version required is 1.3.
-There are also two other dependencies:
+The minimum Python version supported is Python 2.6 while the minimum Django version required is 1.3.
+There are also two other hard dependencies:

 * `pyOpenSSL >= 0.10`
 * `django-fields >= 0.1.2`